 Wrapping Up:

-Friend function in C++ is the creative function that breaks the data hiding in an object-oriented programming language.
-The data hiding prevents the access of private members externally from the class.
+The friend function in C++ is a creative function that breaks the data hiding in an object-oriented programming language.
+Data hiding prevents the access of private members externally from the class.
 The protected members are inaccessible from the outside and can only be accessed by the derived classes.

-Learn all about the features, declaration, and applications of the friend function from Simplilearn or you can also sign up on ‘SkillUp’ which is a learning platform from Simplilearn, wherein students can take free online courses for C++.
-It is vital to get all technical and conceptual understanding of friend functions to brush your software development skills.
-Explore different functions in C++.
+Learn all about the features, declarations, and applications of the friend function from Simplilearn.
+You can also sign up on SkillUp, a learning platform from Simplilearn, where students can take free online courses for C++.
+Getting a thorough technical and conceptual understanding of friend functions is vital to improving your software development skills.

 Our Software Development Courses Duration And Fees